jburn/school_projects/README.md

 **computer_systems:** Turned a TI Sensortag device into a game controller that uses gyro to detect motion and sends appropriate messages to screen and the game.
 Also plays music.
                   Folder includes the Y86-assembly exercise, which is basically a pseudo random number generator using the middle square -method.

+**cryptographic_systems:** Course about cryptographic systems and their weaknessess.
+Includes a python script used to crack text encrypted with the Vigenere cipher.

 **data_structures_and_algorithms:** Course assignment for DSA using python.
 It implements a Graph data structure and applies Kruskal's algorithm and BFS to find the path with the lowest maximum weight in a given graph.